ChaoJia/chaojia.github.io/content/posts/22-08-22-vulkan-basic-renderer.md

 ## Spatio-temporal denoising

-In this renderer, the noise mainly comes from soft shadow and glossy reflection because of the low sample rate (1 spp per frame for each).
+In this renderer, the noise comes from soft shadow and glossy reflection because of the low sampling rate (1 spp per frame for each).
 The (pseudo-)random numbers used for sampling are drawn from 4 blue noise textures downloaded from [here](https://momentsingraphics.de/BlueNoise.html).
 Sampling for soft shadow boils down to uniform sampling on a disk, which is fairly simple and well explained in [this article](https://blog.demofox.org/2020/05/16/using-blue-noise-for-raytraced-soft-shadows/).
 Sampling the direction of reflection for glossy materials, or equivalently sampling the normal distribution function, on the other hand, is not trivial.
-To reduce the variance of the sampling, I used the routine presented by Heitz [^2018-heitz-sampling-vndf].

-to be continued...
+The implementation of the GGX VNDF Sampling [^2018-heitz-sampling-vndf] did the trick.

+One issue with ray-traced shadow is the terminator problem caused by the fact that the smoothness of the geometry is merely approximated by the triangle meshes.
+If the origins of the shadow ray reside in the underlying triangles, we will inevitably get artifacts because the geometry those triangle meshes are trying to approximate is usually not flat.
+To work around this issue, I offset the shadow ray origins based on the vertex normals of the triangles, as explained in the article _Hacking the Shadow Terminator_ [^hanika-rt-gems-2].
+The resulting shadow is much more natural when shadow ray origin offset is applied, as shown in the following image.

+{{<
+  img-cmp-slider
+  src-fg="/images/posts/2022-08-22/shadow_1_offset_shading_point.png"
+  src-bg="/images/posts/2022-08-22/shadow_2_without_offset_shading_point.png" width-ratio="1"
+  title="Left: with shadow ray origin offset; Right: without shadow ray offset"
+>}}

+For shadow denoising, I closely followed SVGF [^svgf], which introduced a manually tunable parameter $\alpha$ to control the temporal accumulation rate.
+It can be seen from [this video](https://youtu.be/Ca6BCejFWLw?t=142) that the temporal accumulation plays an important role in the quality of the denoising.
+Therefore I was a bit skeptical while implementing temporal filtering technique in ReBLUR [^reblur] for reflections because the accumulation rate is automatically adjusted.
+But the result turned out to be pretty satisfying.
+The rest of the denoising part for reflection still followed SVGF since it is already implemented in shadow denoising and I was quite confident about it.

+## In retrospect

+Despite the renderer can run in real-time ($70+$ fps for the Sponza scene on RTX 2070 mobile), the denoising part is not optimized as it was done in haste.
+For example, tile-based denoising could have been used because a large portion of shadow does not need to be denoised.

+DDGI is not entirely flawless either.
+Light/shadow leak can still happen if some probes are in suboptimal position.
+Besides, the hysteresis parameter that controls the pace of temporal integration cannot be set too small to avoid unstable behavior, but the lag becomes noticeable when it is very large.
+Next time I may try to implement something like [Lumen in Unreal Engine 5](https://www.youtube.com/watch?v=2GYXuM10riw).

+Other interesting topics such as animation support in scene management, temporal anti-aliasing (TAA) and polygonal light should definitely be on my todo list as well.

 [^basic-renderer-source-code]: [Source code](https://gitlab.com/chao-jia/spock#the-basic-renderer) on GitLab and [video](https://youtu.be/Ca6BCejFWLw) on YouTube